-For instance, in our example, we have mentioned “Copies=1”.
-But we can also modify the details like 2 or 3 copies if required.
-We can customize it based on a number of copies we need to print.
+For instance, in our example, we have mentioned “Copies=1″.
+But we can also modify the details, like 2 or 3 copies if required.
+We can customize it based on the number of copies we need to print.

-Step 8: The next argument is “Collate” function.
-By inputting “Collate _:=True” function we ensure that the data is composed together in the sheet.
+Step 8: The next argument is the “Collate” function.
+We ensure the data is composed in the sheet by inputting the “Collate _:=True” function.
 In the above function,

 Sub Print1() ActiveWindow.SelectedSheets.PrintOut copies:=1, collate:=True End Sub

-Step 9: We have also mentioned “Ignore print areas” because we have only 1 sheet to print and that is well within the ambit of Print areas.
+Step 9: We have also mentioned “Ignore print areas” because we have only 1 sheet to print, which is well within the ambit of Print areas.
 But we can customize this option also, if necessary.

 Sub Print1() ActiveWindow.SelectedSheets.PrintOut copies:=1, collate:=True, IgnorePrintAreas:=False End Sub

-Step 10: To end the command we need to enter “End Sub”.
+Step 10: To end the command, enter “End Sub”.
 Unless we enter this command, the arguments are considered incomplete.

-In case we do not enter the above-mentioned command, the following message displays while execution—
+In case we do not enter the command mentioned above, the following message displays while execution—

-Step 10: We can directly execute by pressing F5 or clicking on the play button.
+Step 10: We can execute directly by pressing F5 or clicking the play button.

 VBA Print – Example #2

 In the same way, we have one more function related to Print called Print Preview in VBA.
-This helps us in looking at the data, as to how it will appear at the time of Print, before moving ahead with the execution.
+This helps us look at the data and how it will appear at the time of Print before moving ahead with the execution.
 To explain the Print preview function in VBA, we have used the same data as used in the previous example as follows:

-Step 1: In the VBE, start writing the macro and define the variable name.
+Step 1: In the VBE, write the Macro and define the variable name.